 At this point, you're probably thinking, "duh, Erin.
 Why would someone come to the doctor to ask about something so obvious?
 Besides helping with an injury.
 Or looking in to an atypical metabolic or genetic type disorder preventing one from building muscle.
 There's no reason to come to your family physician to ask about becoming an elite athlete.
 This is something you do on your own and find teams and coaches who specialize in that sport."
 And I agree.

 Here's where we get to the fascinating part.
-I see so many glaring parallels to competitive sports and the beauty industry.
+I see so many glaring parallels within competitive sports and the beauty industry.
 We are inundated with models, actors, influencers.
 They are beautiful.
 Flawless.
 Perfectly dressed and the "exact right weight".
 They have made a career out of their looks, rather than their athleticism or intelligence.
-They work, day in and day out to keep up that appearance.
+Just like athletes, they have goals, they are never satisfied, they don't look in the mirror one day and say, "Aha, it is done!
+And now I rest."
+They continuously work, day in and day out to keep up that appearance.
 To maintain the fountain of youth and the finely toned bodies.
 They have coaches and nutritionist and chefs.
 They think about and plan their intakes, their output, their beauty brands.
 This is their job.
 They are the Olympians and Professional athletes of the Beauty Industry.
 Dedication.
 Determination.
 Proper nutrition.
 Proper Genetics.
 Yet...

 ...I have someone come in my office almost every single day, hoping for some help from me to achieve this goal.
 They seem to understand that models and actresses have a leg up.
 They have a whole fleet of people helping them achieve this beauty standard.
 But, Betty Sue in the cubicle next to them eats Cheetos and has a Pepsi every single day and is still a size 2.
 We don't know what she does with the other 16 hours of her day, but for the 8 we see her, she seems to eat and do whatever she wants..."I want that."

 I can't even describe the look of dejection I get when I explain the logistics behind their weight goals.
+When I impress upon them that weight loss is not static, it's a lifelong endeavor.
 Nor can I describe the look of confusion I get when I try to tell them that "weight" is not synonymous with "health".
 If Betty Sue is a size 2, and only eating Cheetos and Pepsi.
 She is going to be in a world of hurt by her 60's, bent over and osteoporotic, and probably dead &/or demented by 70.
 But, hey, she looked good for 50+ years!

 Marketing, Social media, Magazines, the Beauty industry as a whole, has been pouring BS down everyone's throat since the day we could print materials.
 They want us to think that anyone could be an Olympian and that it's easy - as long as you have all the right products.
 They conveniently leave out the whole part about eating the right foods, in the right quantities, with the right amount of exercise, every day for the rest of your life as being part of the key to success here.
 Buy their products and be that "10"!
 No effort necessary.